 The Property confronts a master planned Bus Rapid Transit stop with a dedicated fixed path along Fernwood Road, which the Zoning Ordinance identifies as transit service proximity level 2.
-Since the bus stop confronts the Property, the Applicant requests, and Staff supports, 30 points in accordance with the Zoning Ordinance specifications.
+Since the bus stop confronts the Property, the Planning Board approves 30 points in accordance with the Zoning Ordinance specifications.